fkirc/DoubleClickListener-for-Android/README.md

 # DoubleClickListener for Android
 A simple double click listener for views implementing OnItemClickListener, for example ListViews or GridViews.
-In contrast to https://gist.github.com/srix55/ec64d2f6a371c80bbbc4 this supports both single and double clicks for the same view.
+In supports both single and double clicks for the same view, the time delay is adjustable.

 Usage example: